+Crabgrass is an annual grassy weed.
 Of all lawn weeds, crabgrass is the most common and bothersome.
-Crabgrass is probably the only weed that everyone hates!
-Even though it is a grass, crabgrass doesn’t blend in with lawn grasses in color, habit or texture and can be so aggressive that it out competes the good turf grass.
+Crabgrass is probably the only weed that everyone hates.
+Even though it is a grass, crabgrass doesn’t blend in with lawn grasses in color, habit, or texture and can be so aggressive that it out competes the good turf grass.

 Crabgrass is a low growing weed with lots of stems that form flat clumps.
 Clumps spread out and root along the stems at joints.
 The blades are coarse, pointed and short.
 As crabgrass matures, they send up branched seed heads that have thousands of crabgrass seeds.
 Looking out over your yard, crabgrass shows up as patches of much lighter green than the rest of your turf lawn.

 - Do not mow 2 days before or after a Q-Bomb application.
 If soil is dry, irrigate turf grass in advance for best results.
 No rainfall or water for 24 hours after application.
 Apply ½ inch of water 2-7 days after application, if no rainfall has occurred during this time period.

 - Early summer treatments are generally more effective.
 Applications in mid-summer (July 15-August 15) to older, drought stressed grassy weeds are less effective.
 Late summer applications (after August 15) to mature crabgrass can be very effective.

 What Is the Best Way to Prevent Crabgrass?

 The best way to eliminate crabgrass in your lawn is to apply a pre-emergent barrier in spring.
 Prevent crabgrass germination with the two-application formula of Loveland’s Prevent, a crabgrass preventer with fertilizer.
 The first application of Prevent goes down in early spring before crabgrass seeds can germinate, and the second application of Prevent will go down 10-12 weeks later.